hobbyquaker/snowboy2mqtt/README.md

   --version                 Show version number                        [boolean]
 ```

+#### MQTT Authentication and TLS
+You can put credentials for authentication in the url supplied to the `--url` option: `mqtt://user:password@broker`.
+If
+you want to use TLS for the connection to the broker use `mqtts://` as URL scheme, e.g. `mqtts://broker:8883`.

-## Activation Hotword
+#### Activation Hotword

-It's possible to use a Hotword that activates detection of other Hotwords for a configured period of time.
-So if you set
+It's possible to define a Hotword that activates detection of other Hotwords for a configured period of time.
+So if you
-e.g. `--activation-hotword computer` and `--timeout 5000` only 5 seconds after someone said _Computer_ the publishing of
+set e.g. `--activation-hotword computer` and `--timeout 5000` only 5 seconds after someone said _Computer_ the
-other Hotwords gets activated.
+publishing of other Hotwords gets activated.
 Every detected Hotword prolongs the timeout to 5 seconds again.
-The activation status is
+The
-published retained on the topic `<name>/active`.
+current activation status is published retained on the topic `<name>/active`.

 ## License